iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Got the app last weekend been out on 2 runs inbetween gym sessions and on both runs the app has just stopped!<br> :date: __2021-02-07 20:28:50__

-> The running schedule is great and I'm really enjoying it.
-Michael Johnson's audio is motivational without being cheesey.
-I have an Honor phone so the app shuts down part way through a run, apparently there's nothing the developers can do about this.
-I have downloaded a free interval timer that does the job and runs successfully in the background without issue, and just use the Couch to 5k app for the schedule and to log my runs.<br> :date: __2021-02-07 17:33:40__

 #### 1-star reviews